kingluddite/web-dev-notes/js/express/02-routes.md

 $ node-debug src/app.js
 ```

+shut down the server
+rerun the server
+make sure you click 'allow for notifications' in chrome but once you do it, it will saved and you won't have to do that again
+chrome will open a new window with the url of the debugger, if not, grab url inside terminal and paste into open window
+hit play to get server to run front end
+if you have localhost:3000 open, refresh and point to new route localhost:3000/bblog (if not, open chrome and add the route localhost:3000)
+a notification pops up from chrome, click that and it will show you the objects you are looking at (req, res and post)

 Go to the URL it tells you in terminal to debug
 * The `localhost:3000` does not work
 * hit play in debugger and you will see it works (_might have to click twice_)